tundakk/run-aspnetcore-microservices/docs/testing/testing-guide.md

-# EmailIntelligence Service - Validation Error Resolution & Testing Guide
+# EmailIntelligence Service - Testing Guide

 ## 🔍 Issue Analysis
 The validation errors you encountered were due to: